WrightonLabCSU/DRAM/README.md

 *The Nextflow profile option is used (`-profile`) - yes! a single hyphen!
 Nextflow options use a single hyphen, while DRAM options use the traditional double hyphen*

 Use the `-profile` option that best fits your needs.
 Many HPC systems come with a way to load modules that give access to conda, apptainer, and singularity.
-The initial time you load a profile, the dependencies will be installed and then cached in a temp directory called `work` in the launch directory (See the nextflow docs page for information on specifing the cache directory directly).
+The initial time you load a profile, the dependencies will be installed and then cached in a temp directory called `work` in the launcZ h directory (See the nextflow docs page for information on specifing the cache directory directly).
 Then it will be reused for subsequent runs.

 ---------